| Basic html tags

 points.

-You can combine these headline prompts with an align prompt to either center
+You can combine these headline prompts with attributes to align the text to the center

-your type or to flush it left or right.
-So to center your headline--or your name
+or to the right.
+So to center your h2 headline-- or your name

-Type <h2 align="center"> before the first name.
+Type <h2 style="text-align:center"> before the first name.
 Immediately after

 your last name, type </h2> to create the closing